kamon-io/kamon-kafka/README.md

 ### Getting Started

-Kamon Cassandra module is currently available for Scala 2.11 and 2.12.
+Kamon Kafka module is currently available for Scala 2.11 and 2.12.

 Supported releases and dependencies are shown below.